sahibkhokhar/minecraftmodupdater/README.md

 I got tired of manually updating my mods and stuff for servers, so I made this for myself.

-Command-line tool to search Modrinth for mods by Minecraft version and loader, download the newest compatible files into a pack folder, view packs, and perform full pack updates to a new Minecraft version.
+Command-line tool to search Modrinth for mods by Minecraft version and loader, download the newest compatible files into a pack folder, view packs, check compatibility for a new version, and perform full pack updates to a new Minecraft version.

 ### Requirements
 - Node.js >= 18.17